Baby with a Montessori Mirror

 How To Choose The Right Montessori Mirror

-Montessori mirrors come in a few different shapes and sizes, which can make choosing one that’s right for your child a bit challenging.
+Montessori mirrors come in a few shapes and sizes, which can make choosing the right one for your child a bit challenging.
 Let’s take a look at some of the considerations you should keep in mind when deciding which product works best for you.

 • Your Child’s Age

-When choosing your Montessori mirror, it’s important to keep in mind the age of your child.
 A newborn or infant will spend their time lying on their back or stomach, so choosing a freestanding mirror that sits on the ground is essential to ensuring they can see themselves.
-Older babies and toddlers who can sit and stand can utilize a wall mirror more effectively since their range of movement is more extensive.
+Older babies and toddlers who can sit and stand can use a wall mirror more effectively, as their range of motion is greater.

 • Material

-While there are high-quality acrylic options available, glass is one of the preferred Montessori materials.
+While high-quality acrylic options are available, glass is one of the preferred Montessori materials.

 • Cost